aniket414/swe645-software-development/README.md

 # GMU SWE-645: Component Based Software Development

-This repository consists of all the assignments and homeworks done in order to complete the SWE645 course under Professor Vinod Dubey.
+This repository consists of all the assignments and homeworks done in order to complete the Spring 2022, SWE645 course under Professor Vinod Dubey.

 A detailed information on each assignment can be found inside the folders.
 Below is a brief overview of each of them.